 Trip Difficulty Rating System

 Nature Vancouver uses a field trip classification system by rating the level of difficulty and adding an estimate of the time to be spent on the trail.
 The trip leader is responsible for deciding on the appropriate classification in conjunction with the Field Trip Coordinator.
-If this will be your first Nature Vancouver field trip, please review the guidelines for trip participants .
+If this will be your first field trip with Nature Vancouver, please review Guidelines for trip participants .

 The difficulty rating system is as follows: